sir-rasel/sir-rasel.github.io/content/blogs/26-effective-negotiation.md

 ## Tools of Creating Influence Over Someone
 1. Rapport (for long-term changes to happen): Identify the deep wants or disliking of the people, and start pacing and leading.
-2. Use of questions Understand people, and let him know your way by good questions.
+2. Use of questions, understand people, and let him know your way by good questions.
 3. Maintain personal congruency in word, body posture, and everything, every single day.
 4. State management: Manage your own emotions and other things in front of others.

-## How to win people to your way of thinking?
+## How To Win People To Your Way of Thinking?
 1. The best way to get the best from an argument is to avoid it.
 2. Never say "you are wrong"; show respect for others' opinions.
 3. Admit your fault or wrong quickly and emphatically.